alchatti/drupal-devcontainer-image/README.md

 	- [fish](https://fishshell.com/)
 	- [Oh My Posh](https://ohmyposh.dev/) for Zsh & Fish

+- Git enhancements:
+	- [git-quick-stats](https://github.com/arzzen/git-quick-stats) a simple and efficient way to access various statistics in a git repository

 ## Environment variables

 The following are environment variables for customization.